 Colin Larkin

-The Virgin Encyclopedia provides a synopsis of the New Seekers' career not dissimilar to the version in the Guinness Who's Who (see above).
+The Virgin Encyclopedia provides a synopsis of the New Seekers' career not dissimilar to the version in the Guinness Who's Who.
 It does not include any photos of Lyn Paul or the New Seekers but does have a fuller (though nonetheless incomplete) discography of the group's albums.
 The book features a rating system which awards albums from one star (poor) to five stars (outstanding).

 The Virgin Encyclopedia Of Stage & Film Musicals